mickmcq/mickmcq.github.io/inf385t.md

 [09microinteractions](/uxproto/09microinteractions/index.html) recaps the previous week and discusses microinteractions and pair designing.

-Week 10 is Spring Break.
+Spring Break follows.

-[11testing](/uxproto/11testing/index.html) explains user testing and its aftermath.
+[10testing](/uxproto/10testing/index.html) explains user testing and its aftermath.

-[12moreTesting](/uxproto/12moreTesting/index.html) further talks about testing.
+[11moreTesting](/uxproto/11moreTesting/index.html) further talks about testing.

-[13misc](/uxproto/13misc/index.html) introduces four miscellaneous topics.
+[12misc](/uxproto/12misc/index.html) introduces four miscellaneous topics.

+[13workshop](/uxproto/13workshop/index.html) discusses how to lead a design thinking workshop to get developers and other stakeholders on the same page as designers.

 <!--

-[09workshop](/uxproto/09workshop/index.html) discusses how to lead a design thinking workshop to get developers and other stakeholders on the same page as designers.

 -->